airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/freshdesk-crm-integration-with-eleapi.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Freshdesk CRM and ChatbotWorld:
+Follow these steps to enable the integration between Freshdesk CRM and EleAPI:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary API Token from your Freshdesk CRM account.
 Refer to [the Freshdesk API documentation](https://developer.freshdesk.com/api/v1/#introduction) for assistance.